ALASdoo/alasdoo_com_v2/content/english/clients.md

   content: 'Long&#8209;term partnerships are the measure of our success.
 Our passion and commitment in everything we do are reflected in relationships with our clients, a great part of whom we have been successfully conducting business with for longer than 10 years.
 We became a significant part of their teams, and what they most appreciate about us is our reliability and a sense of ownership and responsibility.'

 clients:
-  title: 'Some of our awesome clients'
+  title: 'Some of our awesome&nbsp;clients'
   clients_item:
     - title: 'Brandwatch'
       image: 'images/clients/brandwatch.svg'